HenrikSamuelsson/c-terms/README.md

 **for statement** Control statement that provides iterative execution, also known as **for loop**.

+**null character** Character that in C is used to terminate a string.

 **struct** A composite data type declaration that defines variables under one name in a block of memory.